SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 ## RequestContext

 This context is used when handling a specific network request.
-It inherits all properties from MethodHandlerContext.
+It inherits from the MethodHandlerContext.

 ### Properties